ARM-software/ethos-n-driver-stack/README.md

     * Add `tests=1` to your scons commands to build the user-space component unit tests.
     * Make sure your CPATH scons variable, which is specified on the command-line, points to `<path_to_catch>/Catch2/single_include/catch2/`.
+    * Make sure that your unit_test_kernel_dir scons variable, which is specified on the command-line, points to the Linux kernel source tree used to build the Ethos-N NPU Linux kernel module.
+The Linux kernel's user-space headers will be used when building and running the unit tests to determine what features that are supported and should be tested.
+    _Note: In order to support all the unit tests, the Linux kernel source tree used must be version 5.6 or higher.
+The Linux kernel source tree should be the same as the one used to compile the Linux kernel module._
+    _Note: If the Linux kernel source tree does not contain the Linux kernel's generated user-space headers, scons will generate them using the Linux kernel's `headers_install` make target._

     If you have cross compiled the driver, copy the following files onto the target platform:
     * `UnitTests` built for the Ethos-N NPU support library inside `<path_to>/driver_stack/ethos-n-driver-stack/driver/support_library/build/release_<platform>/tests`.